TashaTJ/pawsome-portraits-v4/README.md

 ## Imagery

 The artwork is the main focus of the site and therefor features heavily within it.
 Many have been compressed in [compressor.io](https://compressor.io/) to enable faster loading times.
-The background images form a wallpaper for the about and sign up pages, whereas the content images are aligned in neat grids for optimal viewing and user experience.
+The content images are aligned in neat grids for optimal viewing and user experience.

 ***